Intel Coffee Lake Vs. Kaby Lake: A Side-By-Side Comparison

 |$168

-Perhaps the most interesting change is the drop in base frequency between the Intel Core i3-7300 and i3-8300.
-The former is clocked at 4.0 GHz, the latter at 3.6 GHz.
+Perhaps the most interesting change is the drop in base frequency between the Intel Core i3-7300 and i3-8100.
+The former is clocked at 3.9 GHz, the latter at 3.6 GHz.
 (The i3-8350K has the same 4.0GHz base frequency.)
 That shouldn’t be a deal-breaker, but it’s worth pointing out, particularly because Intel still doesn’t enable Turbo Boost with the i3 lineup.
 That means you won’t benefit from the higher Turbo ratios we see in the i5 and i7 series.
-That won’t be as big of a problem with the overclockable i3-8350K--it's expected that users will crank up the clocks--but it will be interesting to see how that impacts the i3-8300 in common desktop applications.
+That won’t be as big of a problem with the overclockable i3-8350K--it's expected that users will crank up the clocks--but it will be interesting to see how that impacts the i3-8100 in common desktop applications.

 The i3-8100 also sees the smallest L3 cache allocation of the lineup, with a mere 6MB.

-Perhaps most importantly, the old and new i3 K models are the same price, whereas the Core i3-8300 is surprisingly $21 less than its predecessor.
-Intel isn’t known for price reductions, so this is designed either to offset the possible performance drop due to the lower frequency in the newer SKU or to stave off the threat of the competitive Ryzen 3 series.

-Intel is also continuing its new-found practice of offering a “value” i3 SKU that requires an expensive Z-Series motherboard.
+Intel is also continuing its new-found practice of offering a “value” i3 SKU that requires an expensive Z-Series motherboard for overclocking.
 The prevailing opinion is that this approach isn’t popular, but Intel’s continuation of the practice might suggest otherwise.

 Stay tuned for our full review when Coffee Lake Launches on October 5.